 If you have a home garden it is likely that you spend a good deal of time planning for and working to grow, harvest and enjoy fresh seasonal produce from your garden, and like most gardeners, you'll grow a little extra for friends and family, and even grow a little more to preserve as canned or frozen for a year-round benefit.
 If you also grow a little more for AMEN La Grange, your garden is an AMEN Garden, and the combined Gardens donation is a blessing to the patrons of our Community Food Pantry.

-The AMEN Gardens Team is not a nonprofit, nor are we formally associated with AMEN Food Pantry.
-We have no dues, and AMEN Gardens does not engage in any commerce.
-We are community gardeners of all skill levels with two common goals: to support the AMEN Food pantry through donations of produce from our gardens surplus, and to communicate informally with one another sharing experiences in gardening for the betterment of the whole group, and ultimately the collective contribution to the food pantry.
-Please consider donating produce from your garden to the food pantry regardless of whether or not you collaborate with the AMEN Gardens group.
+We are community gardeners of all skill levels with two common goals: to support the AMEN La Grange Food pantry through the cities "Grow an Extra Row" incentive with donations of fresh produce from our gardens, and to communicate informally with one another sharing experiences in gardening for the betterment of the whole group, and ultimately the collective contribution to the food pantry.

 You can read more here about how AMEN Gardens got its name: